CiscoDevNet/stealthwatch-enterprise-sample-scripts/README.md

    * For more information on the Python `requests` module, please visit https://pypi.org/project/requests/.
 3. Download the `.py` files located in the [python-samples](./python-samples) directory.

-*Alternatively, advanced users can also use git to checkout / clone a copy of this project.*
+*Alternatively, advanced users can also use git to checkout / clone this project.*

 #### Configuration
 Open the desired `.py` file that you intend to run and enter the following values where specified: